Aussie (financial group): History

+In 2002, the company began to run down its loan book and re-positioned itself as a mortgage broker, and introduced its own credit card shortly thereafter.
+In August 2008, Commonwealth Bank acquired a 33% stake in Aussie.
+In February 2009, the firm acquired Wizard Home Loans.
+The deal saw the loan book expand to more than A$31 billion.
+Aussie also acquired Wizard's franchise distribution network, including 99 retail outlets and 200 brokers.
+A further acquisition was made in July 2012 of National Mortgage Brokers which added a stand-alone wholesale aggregation channel of 200 broker businesses and loan book of $8.5 billion thus taking the total loan book under Aussie Group management in excess of $50 billion through 950 brokers.

-In August 2008 the Commonwealth Bank acquired a 33% stake in Aussie.
-On 18 December 2012 CBA increased its share of ownership to 80% then to 100% in August 2017.
-In December of 2020 the Commonwealth Bank announced plans to divest 55 per cent of its holding in Aussie Home Loans in a deal that would merge the company with fellow mortgage broker Lendi.
+On 18 December 2012, Commonwealth Bank increased its share of ownership to 80% then to 100% in August 2017.
+In December 2020, Commonwealth Bank announced plans to divest 55 per cent of its holding in Aussie Home Loans in a deal that would merge the company with fellow mortgage broker Lendi.
 In 2021 the company partnered with the Australian fintech Tic:Toc Home Loans to offer its own online home loan.